1/22

 terram inter fluctus aperit; furit aestus harenis.

-Some hung on the top of the wave, for others a yawning wave revealed the earth among the waves, (while) the seething sea rages with the sands.
+Some hung on the top of the wave, for others the yawning waves revealed land among the waves, the seething sea rages with the sands.

 Tris Notus abreptas in saxa latentia torquet—